STAIRlab/sees/docs/library/1_Modeling/Uniaxial_Material/geotechnical/556-PyLiq1.md

 effective stress in the adjacent solid soil elements is incrementally increasing [e.g., the pore pressures decrease as the soils are incrementally dilatant (phase transformation)].
-In this “hardening” situation, the loading path from the p-y relation at time “i” to time “i+1” is bounded by the material’ elastic stiffness (i.e., the unload/reloading stiffness); e.g., the incremental loading path cannot be steeper than the elastic stiffness.
+In this “hardening” situation, the loading path from the $p-y$ relation at time $i$ to time
+$i+1$ is bounded by the material’ elastic stiffness (i.e., the unload/reloading stiffness); e.g., the incremental loading path cannot be steeper than the elastic stiffness.
 Note that the above approach only provides a first-order approximation for the softening effects of